TopCape/PersonaFlowReader/README.md

 The file posesses different type of sections in it.
 They are expected to be in the order they are generated in (the order that they will be explained in below).

+### .bgm

+This section contains 2 values related to the first song that plays when you enter the scene the event file describes.
+The value 0xFFFF (-1) typically means no song change.
+There are 2 song values because some rooms use the song in the second slot under certian circumstances.
+These values are in hexadecimal and represent the song IDs.

 ### .talk

 This section contains a table of character IDs (scene dependant) along with LABELs that are jumped to when they are talked with in the scene.
 There can be up to 2 different LABELS per character, but it is unknown in which situation each is used.
 A situation has been observed where a character doesn't appear the first time you go to a room but later in the story they appear and can be talked to.
 In that case, the character has no first label, but has a second one.